VisaLisa/visalisa.github.io/_posts/2017-12-09-Girls-Develop-It.md

 #### Here are my three takeaways from a hackathon:

-1. **Go to a Hackathon - they're for EVERYONE!**
+** 1. Go to a Hackathon - they're for EVERYONE! **

 Even you don't have any technical knowledge, you still can provide value to your team.
+Every team needs someone to help with part of the project.
 I had very little coding under my belt when I went into the hackathon and boy, it helped me learn on the spot.

-2. **Ask lot of questions**
+** 2. Ask lot of questions **

-As a shy person, asking questions about the process, coding, or even the "stupid" questions are always welcome.
+Asking questions about the process, coding, or even the "stupid" questions are always welcome at a hackathon.
 Hackathon are an environment foster growth and innovation.
-Without asking questions, you're losing the opportunity to learn something you didn't.
+Without asking questions, you're losing the opportunity to learn something you didn't know.

-3. **Small Wins**
+** 3. Small Wins **

 Our group got 4th place in the hackathon.
-No trophy, but it was the small win of getting to learn something I didn't know 48 hours before.
-I learned about APIs, SVG files and wireframing with the help of my teammates and mentors.
+No trophy, but it was the small wins of getting to learn something I didn't know 48 hours before.
+I left the event with my win of learning about APIs, SVG files and wireframing with the help of my teammates and mentors.

 ### ROLE
 Front-End Developer, UX Designer